Skip to main content

 This credit note will be:

-• Applied to your next invoice (reducing the amount due), OR
+• Applied to the first or second invoice of your next quarter (reducing the amount due), OR

 • Refunded to your account if you prefer